 Shiny-head Standing Moths

-A family of micro-moths of which about 26 species can be found in the Netherlands are the Shiny-head Standing Moths (Argyresthiidae).
+A family of micro-moths, of which about 26 species can be found in the Netherlands, is the Shiny-head Standing Moths (Argyresthiidae).
 The entire family consists of about 45 species.
-All species are small with a forewing measuring approximately 3.5 – 6.5 mm.
+All species are small, with a forewing measuring approximately 3.5 – 6.5 mm.
 In the resting position, the wings are folded tightly against the body.
 Almost all species are, when in resting position, with the head close to the ground and the body slightly sloping up.
-The forewings are often glossy or bronze in color with faintly colored markings.
-The head has a rough tuft of hair and the antennas are thread-like, 60 – 80% of the length of the forewings.
+The forewings are often glossy or bronze in colour with faintly colored markings.
+The head has a rough tuft of hair, and the antennas are thread-like, 60 – 80% of the length of the forewings.

 Genus: Argyresthia